Bob Hannum Polishes Historic Markers in Time for the 250th

 There are scuff marks where kids have climbed over the wide lower surfaces.

 A light green sheen appears on the surface indicating that weather may be causing slight oxidation.
 The artist informed me that this is by design.
-It makes the dark surface feel more organic and alive.
+It makes the dark surface feel more organic and alive, like whale skin.
 This is surprisingly effective and a wonderful treatment I never saw before.

 Special Effect on Whale Dance by Jim Sardonis